-Row 1: CH 1 (counts as sc), work 2 dc in same stitch * skip next 2 stitches, (sc, 2 dc) in next stitch, * repeat from * to * across, until 3 stitch remaining, sc in turning chain.
+Row 1: Chain 1 (counts as sc), work 2 dc in same stitch * skip next 2 stitches, work (sc, 2 dc) in next stitch, * repeat from * to * across, until last 3 stitches, sc in turning chain.
 (12 shells)

-Row 2: CH 3 (counts as dc), dc in same stitch as turning chain, skip next 2 stitches, * (sc, 2dc) in next stitch, skip next 2 stitches, * repeat from * to * around; sc in last stitch.
+Row 2: Chain 3 (counts as dc), dc in same stitch as turning chain, skip next 2 stitches, * work (sc, 2dc) in next stitch, skip next 2 stitches, * repeat from * to * around, sc in last stitch.
 (12 shells)